GavriSec/SOARting_List/README.md

 # SOAR 6.3.0 Known Issue:

-**Edit:** I spoke with Splunk Support about this issue and they confirmed this is an issue with SOAR 6.3.0 when playbooks run after a label change, and has been fixed in SOAR 6.3.1.
+**Edit:** I spoke with Splunk Support about this issue and they confirmed this is a bug with SOAR 6.3.0 when playbooks run after a label change, and has been fixed in SOAR 6.3.1.
 I was given their internal engineering Jira case number PSAAS-19708 which mentions: "playbooks are executing before the playbook row in the database has been created, causing the eventual playbook record to remain in the pending state."

 ---